persephonesoft/webcerberus-helm/README.md

 - Credentials for access to the private Docker.io repository provided as the Kubernetes secret.
 See [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)
 - (Optional) TLS Certificate for Ingress service

-Before run the Helm release installation two secrets must be created the Kubernetes namespace where you are planning deploy Webcerberus application:
+Before running the Helm release installation two secrets must be created in the Kubernetes namespace where you are planning to deploy the Webcerberus application:

  1. Create the Kubernetes namespace `psnspace`:
  ```console